robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-7-ect-video.md

 - Provides a concrete model of the word that she is teaching
 - Uses high-quality talk to support pupils to extend their vocabulary

-### Exemplification: Ambition Institute coachI want you to imagine that I’m
+### Exemplification: Ambition Institute coach

-teaching a year four class during a unit of work on the Romans.
+I want you to imagine that I’m teaching a year four class during a unit of work on the Romans.
 I’m going to model how to explicitly teach a new word to them.
 It’s early on in the unit and we’re learning about when and why the Romans first invaded Britain.
 In this example, I want to explicitly teach the word and meaning of the word invade.
 I